Some Emacs buffers include buttons, or hyperlinks:

-You can activate a button by moving point to it and typing <RET>, or by clicking either Mouse-1 or Mouse-2 on the button.
-For example, typing <RET> or clicking on a file name in a Dired buffer visits that file (see Dired).
-Doing it on an error message in the ‘*Compilation*’ buffer goes to the source code for that error message (see Compilation).
-Doing it on a completion in the ‘*Completions*’ buffer chooses that completion (see Completion).
+You can activate a button by moving point to it and typing RET, or by clicking either mouse-1 or mouse-2 on the button.
+For example, in a Dired buffer, each file name is a button; activating it causes Emacs to visit that file (see Dired).
+In a *Compilation* buffer, each error message is a button, and activating it visits the source code for that error (see Compilation).

-Although clicking Mouse-1 on a button usually activates that button, if you hold the mouse button down for a short period of time before releasing it (specifically, for more than 450 milliseconds), then Emacs moves point where you clicked instead.
-This behavior allows you to use the mouse to move point over a button without following it.
-Dragging—moving the mouse while it is held down—has its usual behavior of setting the region, even if you drag from or onto a button.
+Although clicking mouse-1 on a button usually activates the button, if you hold the mouse button down for a period of time before releasing it (specifically, for more than 450 milliseconds), then Emacs moves point where you clicked, without activating the button.
+In this way, you can use the mouse to move point over a button without activating it.
+Dragging the mouse over or onto a button has its usual behavior of setting the region, and does not activate the button.

-Normally, clicking Mouse-1 on a button activates the button
+Normally, mouse-1 on a button activates the button even if it

-even if it is in a nonselected window.
+is in a non-selected window.
 If you change the variable

 clicked position and selects that window, without activating the